 Feeding difficulties in babies and children can be very stressful for parents as well as their child.
 The goal of Let's Eat! is to empower the family to be able to understand and respond to the feeding difficulties their child may present with.
 Treatment is clinic based but home and school visits can be arranged with an additional travel fee.

-Valerie is passionate about feeding difficulties, she loves working with families in a practical and team focused way.
+The team at Let's Eat is passionate about feeding difficulties, we love working with families in a practical and team focused way.

 We look forward to working with you too!

 Welcome to part 2 of our “starting solids” blog.
 In the last post we focused on the more traditional “parent-led weaning” approach.
 You can check this one out here: Starting solids, parent-led weaning or baby-led weaning? – Let’s Eat!
 Feeding Therapy.
 This post will look at a feeding approach

 There is so much information online about starting your baby on solids which can make it very confusing and challenging to know where to start.
 Step one is determining whether your baby is ready… The World Health Organisation recommends starting solids by 6 months, but not before 4 months.

 Paediatric Feeding Disorders and why you may see us using this term in your child’s feeding reports.
 Up until recently, if you had a child with a feeding difficulty, your health providers may have termed it differently.
 A Speech Pathologist might have called it “delayed oral motor skills” while

 How can I get feeding therapy for my child when I can’t go to a clinic in this COVID-19 telehealth world?